hl7au/au-fhir-core/input/pagecontent/comparison.md

 </table>

 ##### US Core Server CapabilityStatement additional requirements
-The [US Core Server CapabilityStatement](https://hl7.org/fhir/us/core/STU7/CapabilityStatement-us-core-server.html) introduces additional conformance expectations not required by AU Core.
-These expectations are listed in the table below.
-Implementers are advised to note that some code changes may be required to ensure full compliance.
+US Core introduces additional capability requirements in both capability statements that are not required in AU Core.
+Implementers are advised that some code changes may be required to ensure full compliance.

 <table border="1" style="width: 100%; margin: auto; border-collapse: collapse;">
     <thead>